hsongchoi/hsongchoi.github.io/_posts/Machine-learning/2023-07-04-Supervised-Learning-Classification.md

 ### Regularization

-The **Regularization Parameter** (**in python, it’s called** **C**) tells the SVM optimization **how much you want to avoid miss classifying** each training example.
+The **Regularization Parameter** (**in Python, it’s called** **C**) tells the SVM optimization **how much you want to avoid miss classifying** each training example.

 - If the **C is** **higher**, the optimization will choose **a smaller margin** hyperplane, so the training data **miss classification rate will be lower**.
-  - When the C is high, the boundary is full of curves and all the training data was classified correctly.
+  - When the C is high, the boundary is full of curves, and all the training data was classified correctly.
 - On the other hand, if the **C is** **low**, then the **margin will be big**, even if there **will be miss classified** training data examples.
-  - As you can see in the image, when the C is low, the margin is higher (so implicitly we don’t have so many curves, the line doesn’t strictly follows the data points) even if two apples were classified as lemons.
+  - As you can see in the image when the C is low, the margin is higher (so implicitly we don’t have so many curves, the line doesn’t strictly follows the data points) even if two apples were classified as lemons.
 - This is shown in the following two diagrams:

 ![image-20230705115520590](/images/2023-07-04-Supervised-Learning-Classification/image-20230705115520590.png)

-- **Don’t forget**, even if all the training data was correctly classified, this doesn’t mean that increasing the C will always increase the precision (because of overfitting).
+- **Don’t forget** even if all the training data was correctly classified, this doesn’t mean that increasing the C will always increase the precision (because of overfitting).

 ### Gamma